 The clause briefly states the basic requirement that the Subcontractor performs satisfactorily and on time.

-As is normal, the Main Contractor will certify the completion date of the Subcontract works and the Subcontractor has an obligation during the Maintenance Period: this is the period specified under the Main Contract - usually 12 months.
+Completion & Maintenance.
+As is normal, the Main Contractor will certify the completion date of the Subcontract works and the Subcontractor has an obligation to remedy defects during the Maintenance Period: this is the period specified under the Main Contract - usually 12 months.
 In practice, if the Subcontract work is completed before the Main Contract completion date, the Subcontractor's obligation would be for longer than 12 months.

 There is an optional retention clause.
 Retention here is shown at 3% of the value of each certificate.
 50% is to be released on practical completion and the balance on issue of the final certificate under the Main Contract.
 It is common practice for construction contracts in England to have 3% or 5% of the value of work retained as the contract progresses, but the system is subject to abuse and it is opposed by a number of trade bodies.